juliasilge/course-ML-tidymodels/slides/chapter3_13.md

 # Evaluate model performance

 Notes: Excellent job!
-You preprocessed this data, built a modeling workflow, and created cross-validation folds to evaluate model performance. 😎 Let's talk about that model performance now.
+You preprocessed this data, built a modeling workflow, and created cross-validation folds to evaluate model performance. 😎

+Let's talk about that model performance now, how to set _non-default performance metrics_ and save _predictions_ from resampled data.

 ---